Numerical equivalence of $\mathbb R$-divisors and Shioda-Tate formula for arithmetic varieties: Characterization of numerically trivial arithmetic R -divisors

-is non-degenerate in the first argument, proving part of the first arithmetic standard conjecture of H. Gillet and C. Soul\'e, see \cite[Conjecture~1]{GS94}.
-Notice that Theorem~\ref{hi_bo} together with just one instance of the second standard conjecture proposed in \cite[Conjecture~2.(i)]{GS94} would be sufficient to confirm the first one for~$q=1$.
+It also asserts that the arithmetic intersection pairing in \eqref{arithmetic intersection pairing} is non-degenerate in the first argument when~$q=1$, proving part of a conjecture of H. Gillet and C. Soul\'e, see \cite[Conjecture~1]{GS94}.
+Notice that Theorem~\ref{hi_bo} together with one part of the arithmetic hard Lefschetz conjecture in \cite[Conjecture~2.(i)]{GS94} would be sufficient to confirm the full non-degeneracy for~$q=1$.
 To summarize, we have the following:

+\begin{cor} Let $X$ be a projective arithmetic variety of relative dimension $d\ge1$ over the ring of integers of a number field.
+Then, the pairing

-\begin{cor} Let $d\ge 1$.
-The pairing \eqref{pairing_divisors} is non-degenerate in the first argument.
-Moreover, if the Lefschetz operator
+is non-degenerate in the first argument.
+Moreover, it is non-degenerate if the Lefschetz operator

-associated to an ample arithmetic divisor is surjective, then the pairing \eqref{pairing_divisors} is non-degenerate. \end{cor}
+associated to an ample arithmetic divisor on $X$ is surjective. \end{cor}

+\begin{rem} The general form of Gillet--Soul\'e's conjecture predicts that the pairing \eqref{arithmetic intersection pairing} is non-degenerate for all~$q\in\{0,\ldots,d+1\}$ and would be implied by the verification of arithmetic analogues of Grothendieck's standard conjectures, see \cite[section~1]{GS94} for details.

-Regarding the arithmetic standard conjectures: we recall that it is sufficient to check them for Arakelov cycles, as proved in \cite[Proposition~3.1]{Kue95}.
+Regarding these last ones, we recall that it is sufficient to check them for Arakelov cycles, as proved in \cite[Proposition~3.1]{Kue95}.
 Moreover, they hold true when $d=1$ (thanks to the Hodge index theorem for arithmetic surfaces proved by G. Faltings and P. Hriljac) or~$q=0$ (by \cite[Theorem~1.(i)]{GS94}).
-Also, K. K{\"u}nnemann proved in \cite{Kue95} that both conjectures holds in some special cases.
-Finally, A. Moriwaki gave a partial answer to the second one when $q=1$ in \cite[Theorem~A]{Mor96} as a consequence of the higher dimensional arithmetic Hodge index theorem.
+Also, K. K{\"u}nnemann in~\cite{Kue95}, K. K{\"u}nnemann and V. Maillot in \cite{KM00} and Y. Takeda in \cite{Tak98} proved that both conjectures holds true for some special arithmetic varieties, including projective spaces.
+A. Moriwaki gave a partial answer to the second one when $q=1$ in \cite[Theorem~A]{Mor96} as a consequence of the higher dimensional arithmetic Hodge index theorem. \end{rem}